ProvarTesting/provardx/README.md

 ## `sfdx provar:runtests`

-Runs the specified list of Provar test cases against the currently configured SFDX defaultuserrname
+Runs a specified list of Provar test cases against a specified DevHub user alias or username

 ```
 USAGE